 - A lower HRV score that results from dehydration, alcohol, late meal or exercise, illness, a high-intensity workout, acute stress, or a hot bedroom

 You may notice that your HRV varies greatly from day to day.
 If you’re looking for patterns, what matters is your HRV trend.
-Are you moving up or down over time?
-Your HRV balance can tell you.

 - Oura’s HRV Validated Against ECG